-Consumer Confidence Report - 2023
+Consumer Confidence Report - 2024

-This report is a snapshot of the quality of the water that we provided in 2023.
+This report is a snapshot of the quality of the water that we provided in 2024.
 Included are the details about where your water comes from, what it contains, and how it compares to Environmental Protection Agency (EPA) and state standards.
 We are committed to providing you with information because informed customers are our best allies.
 This report is designed to inform you about the quality water and services we deliver to you every day.
 To learn more, please attend any of our regularly scheduled meetings which are held:

-Hardwick Select Board, first and third Thursday of each month @ 6 pm at 20 Church Street 3rd Floor Memorial Building
+Hardwick Select Board meets the first and third Thursday of each month @6:00 p.m. at 20 Church Street 3rd Floor Memorial Building, except during the month of July 2025, there will be only one meeting on July 10.

-The person who can answer questions about this report is: Ken LaCasse or David Upson
+The people who can answer questions about this report are Ken LaCasse or David Upson.